 In recent years I’ve been much more engaged with songwriting than with performing (as a guitarist or as a singer), but until Covid upset everything, I did inflict myself from time to time on audiences, occasionally around Shropshire but mostly in Cornwall.
 Sometimes solo, sometimes with ceilidh bands (most recently with Commoners Mock), though I doubt if I’ll do the ceilidh thing again now.
 And sometimes (but not nearly often enough) with the fine American (but Ludlow-based) singer Ann Merrill Gray or my long-time singer/songwriter/guitarist buddy Don MacLeod (also based in the Midlands).
 And even with some of the more musical members of the security community: that tended to take me further afield (the most recent and probably last ever session I took part in was in Sydney).
 As I tend to avoid security conferences these days, that isn’t likely to happen in future, though.
-I am spending more time in what I grandly refer to as my studio, however.
-Current projects include albums of more settings of verse by Housman, Yeats and Kipling interspersed with some of my folkier songs.

 As a soloist, I tend to play my own material (on acoustic and electric guitars) with an occasional leavening of blues, especially slide.
 I have been known to play other instruments, but only in bands or in the studio: I know my limitations as a soloist.

 - David Harley’s Songs (Song lyrics, recordings and demo recordings, related info.)